godotengine/godot-docs/index.rst

 Welcome to Godot Engine's documentation!
 ========================================

-The main documentation for the site is organized into a couple sections:
+The main documentation for the site is organized into a few sections:

 * :ref:`sec-tutorials`
 * :ref:`sec-reference`